-- Full Council meetings

-- Committee meetings

-- Sub-committee meetings

-- a Meetings shall not take place in premises which at the time of the meeting

-are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost.

-- b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - c The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice - d Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - f The period of time designated for public participation at a meeting in accordance with standing order 3(e) above shall not exceed 15 (fifteen) minutes unless directed by the chairman of the meeting. - g Subject to standing order 3(f) above, a member of the public shall not speak for more than 3 (three) minutes. - h In accordance with standing order 3(e) above, a question shall not require a response at the meeting nor start a debate on the question.
-The chairman of the meeting may direct that a written or oral response be given. - i A person shall raise his hand when requesting to speak. - j A person who speaks at a meeting shall direct his comments to the chairman of the meeting. - k Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - Photographing, recording, broadcasting or transmitting the proceedings of a meeting by any means is permitted without the Council's prior written consent. - m The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present.

-- Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if any). - The Chairman, if present, shall preside at a meeting.
+- Full Council meetings - Committee meetings - Sub-Committee meetings - Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost - b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - The minimum three clears days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at a shorter notice.

+- Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda during the public participation period. - f The period of time designated for public participation at a meeting in accordance with standing order 3(e) above shall not exceed 15 minutes unless directed by the chairman of the meeting. - g Subject to standing order 3(f) above, a member of the public shall not speak for more than 2 minutes - h In accordance with standing order 3(e) above, a question shall not require a response at the meeting nor start a debate on the question.
+The chairman of the meeting may direct that a written or oral response be given. - i A person who speaks at a meeting shall direct his comments to the chairman of the meeting. - j Only one person is permitted to speak at a time.
+If more than one person wants to speak, the Chairman of the meeting shall direct the order of speaking. - Photographing, recording, broadcasting or transmitting the proceedings of a meeting by any mean is permitted but the council would appreciate being informed that they are being recorded. - 1 The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - M Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if any). - The Chairman, if present, shall preside at a meeting.
 If the Chairman is absent from a meeting, the Vice-Chairman, if present, shall preside.
-If both the Chairman and the Vice-Chairman are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors or councillors with voting rights present and voting. - The chairman of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.
+If both the Chairman and the Vice-Chairman are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting.

+- ••• Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors or councillors with voting rights present and voting. - The chairman of a meeting may give an original vote on any matter put to the vote and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.